yashwanth-alapati/yashwanth-alapati/README.md

 - Artificial Intelligence and Machine Learning
 - Open-source software
-- Sci-fi, anything with stimulating physics concepts
+- Sci-fi, must include stimulating physics concepts.

 Feel free to connect or reach out if you'd like to collaborate or discuss ideas.